afs202005277/afs202005277/README.md

 # Hi there, I'm André Sousa 👋

 Welcome to my GitHub profile!
 I'm a passionate AI enthusiast and software engineer from Porto, Portugal, with a strong background in machine learning, deep learning, and software development.
-Whether I'm working on cutting-edge AI research or building robust applications, I strive to deliver clean, efficient, and well-documented code.
+Whether I'm working on cutting-edge AI research or building robust applications, I strive to deliver clean, efficient, and accurate code.

 ---

 ## About Me

-I'm currently juggling several roles as I pursue my academic and professional passions:
+I'm currently juggling several roles:

 - **MSc in Informatics and Computing Engineering @ [FEUP](https://sigarra.up.pt/feup/pt/web_page.inicial) (2nd Year)**
   Deepening my knowledge in advanced computing techniques and AI methodologies.